Younive/LMWN-Assignment-MLOps-Hand-Ons./README.md

 # Restaurant Recommendation API

-> *__Note:__ This project is a comprehensive solution to the take-home assignment for the LINE MAN Wongnai Junior Machine Learning Engineer position.
+> *__Note:__ This project is a comprehensive solution to the take-home test assignment for the LINE MAN Wongnai Junior Machine Learning Engineer candidate position.
 (January 2024)

 ## Description